OWASP/DVSA/AWS/LESSONS/LESSON_01.md

 **This function is vulnerable to Code Injection**.
 The function uses an insecure de-serialization for the data in the request.

-Using the following payload, it is possible to inject code that will be executed by the functioin.
+Using the following payload, it is possible to inject code that will be executed by the function.

 `$$ND_FUNC$$_function (){}()`